 As of 2017, approximately 27 states have laws on the books that deal with animals that are left in unattended vehicles.
 About 11 states recently passed legislation that allow any person to rescue a distressed animal confined in a vehicle.
 The purpose of these laws is to limit the criminal or civil liability of the individual rescuing the animal for damages resulting from a forced entry into the car.

 Like in many of these states across the nation, leaving a pet in your car in unsafe conditions is a crime in the state of Nevada.
 It falls under the state’s animal cruelty law.
-In 2017, state legislators added a provision that also makes it illegal to leave the animal unattended even if the car engine is left running.
+In 2017, state legislators added a provision that also makes it illegal to leave the animal unattended where it could be dangerous to do so (in the original version of the law, it was also prohibited if the engine was running—the omission of this in the final version presumes that as long as the AC is on you might be ok).
 While the offender potentially faces jail time and monetary penalties, state law enforcement has the authority to legally confiscate the animal and even put it down.

 Nevada’s Animal Cruelty Law